Marathon

 1. Pauline Belford says:

-Thanks Jo 😀 It’s easy to do the mental arithmetic for the pace I was doing as it’s just 25 minutes for each 5km or 8 minutes per mile, roughly.
+Thanks Jo :-D It’s easy to do the mental arithmetic for the pace I was doing as it’s just 25 minutes for each 5km or 8 minutes per mile, roughly.
 For something like 3:20 I’d struggle a lot more.
 Recovery seems much quicker than Loch Ness.
 I’ve actually got two Half Marathons the first two weekends in November but I’m not going to be properly racing them.
 Might see if anyone wants paced.
-If you ever fancy doing Gothenburg Half Marathon just let me know 🙂 Also, did you listen to Marathon Talk?
+If you ever fancy doing Gothenburg Half Marathon just let me know :-) Also, did you listen to Marathon Talk?
 I was on the podium but they forgot to do that slot this week.

 3. Jo Groucott says: